-When a certain woman by the name of Diana died in 1998, and vast crowds queued up for hours to write GOODBYE in a specially laid-on, multi-volume book of condolence, and The Express screamed at the queen to SHOW US YOU CARE, my mother said to me with a disapproving shake of the head: “This country has finally gone mad.”
-My own brother, to my disbelief, was among the many “well-wishers” taking the time to mourn a person they did not know.
+When a certain woman by the name of Diana died in 1998, and vast crowds queued up for hours to write GOODBYE in a specially improvised, multi-volume book of condolence, and The Express screamed at the queen to SHOW US YOU CARE, my mother said to me with a disapproving shake of the head: “This country has finally gone mad.”
+My own brother, sadly, was among the many “well-wishers” taking the time to mourn a person they did not know.
 I personally think the mass-hysteria exhibited at the time marked a symbolic break with the past.
-England, by which I mean the proverbial masses, had finally found a voice and a reason to rally en bloc that briefly uncoupled them from their atomized lives.
+England, by which I mean the proverbial masses, had finally found a voice and a reason to rally en bloc that briefly liberated them from their atomized lives.
 This newfound univocal confidence was notable for two things.
-It liked to speak in pithy phrases, such as the sickening “the People’s Princess” (shamelessly used by Tony Blair).
+It liked to speak in pithy phrases, such as the sickening “the People’s Princess” (shamelessly introduced by Tony Blair).
 And it was very voluble, as though speaking in CAPITALS.

-At the time of Diana’s death, this newfound popular voice was still a little unsure of itself.
-At first, it merely (tearfully) revelled in the (of course tragic) fact that it finally felt it belonged again after so many years of feeling alienated and insignificant.
-But with the help of the tabloid newspapers, it grew in confidence.
-And anger.
-Yes, it grew very ANGRY indeed.
+At the time of Diana’s death, this newfound (ostensibly non-political) voice was still a little unsure of itself.
+At first, it merely revelled in the fact that it finally felt it belonged again after so many years of feeling marginalized and insignificant.
+But with the help of the tabloid newspapers it grew in confidence.
+It quickly became angry.
+Yes, ma’am, it became very ANGRY indeed.

 I was browsing through a few so-called words of the year, and there are plenty of portmanteaus among them: sharenting, adulting, dude food, JOMO, DadBod.
-The overlap between the puerile and the adult is nicely illustrated with Venn diagram-like clarity.
-The British tabloids also love their binomials: Naming and Shaming, Tony’s Cronies, Sam Cam, Skivers v Strivers, etc..
+The overlap between the puerile and the adult is illustrated with Venn diagram-like clarity.
+The British tabloids also love their binomials: Naming and Shaming, Tony’s Cronies, the Blame Game, Skivers v Strivers, and so on.
 The latter example is particularly insidious and came to broadly frame the public ‘debate’ about the sweeping austerity cuts imposed on the welfare system under the Conservative (alt-right?) government.